jpratt2/-seleniumCompareFullpageScreenshots/README.md

 This project is useful for site monitoring on prod for any visual change.

 It uses Selenium 4 to take full-page screenshots in Firefox, and it compares them against a baseline image to generate a diff image for any mismatch.

+---
-It comes with 2 ready-made tests that can be run in Maven:
+It comes with 2 ready Maven tests:

 ## Create baseline images and put them in the "expected" folder at the root of the project
 `mvn "-Dtest=A*" test`